-The “Pentecostals,” or “charismatics,” contend that the gift of tongues constituted a type of “heavenly language,” a series of unintelligible sounds that are unrelated to normal human speech.
+The Pentecostals or charismatics contend that the gift of tongues constituted a type of heavenly language that consists of a series of unintelligible sounds unrelated to normal human speech.

-On the day of Pentecost, the phenomenon of “speaking in tongues” was identified decisively as the supernatural employment of human languages.
-Note how “tongues” and “language” are used interchangeably in the opening section of Acts 2.
+On the day of Pentecost, the phenomenon of speaking in tongues was identified decisively as the supernatural employment of human languages.
+Note how the words “tongues” and “language” are used interchangeably in the opening section of Acts 2.

 “And when the day of Pentecost was now come, they were all together in one place.
 And suddenly there came from heaven a sound as of the rushing of a mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them tongues parting asunder, like as of fire; and it sat upon each one of them.
 And they were all filled with the Holy Spirit, and began to speak with other tongues, as the Spirit gave them utterance.
 Now there were dwelling at Jerusalem Jews, devout men, from every nation under heaven.
 And when this sound was heard, the multitude came together, and were confounded, because that every man heard them speaking in his own language.
 And they were all amazed and marveled, saying, Behold, are not all these that speak Galileans?
 And how hear we, every man in our own language wherein we were born?
 Parthians and Medes and Elamites, and the dwellers in Mesopotamia, in Judaea and Cappadocia, in Pontus and Asia, in Phrygia and Pamphylia, in Egypt and the parts of Libya about Cyrene, and sojourners from Rome, both Jews and proselytes, Cretans and Arabians, we hear them speaking in our tongues the mighty works of God” (bold emphasis added).

-Paul says that if one speaks in a “tongue,” and others do not understand the language, the speaker would sound like a “barbarian” (v.
+Paul says that if one speaks in a tongue and others do not understand the language, the speaker would sound like a “barbarian” (v.
 11).
-This term signifies a one who speaks a “foreign tongue” (F.W.
-Danker, et al., Greek-English of the New Testament, Chicago: University of Chicago, 2000, p.
-166; see also Acts 28:2).
+This term signifies a one who speaks a “foreign tongue” (Danker 166; see also Acts 28:2).
 This is another indication that human languages are in view.

 The expression “strange tongues” (v.
-21), is taken from Isaiah 28:11, where the reference is to the language of the Assyrians (a nation that would invade Israel).
-This use by Paul further demonstrates the nature of “tongues” in the Corinthian context.
+21), is taken from Isaiah 28:11.
+The reference is to the language of the Assyrians (a nation that would invade Israel).
+This use by Paul further demonstrates that the nature of tongues is foreign languages in the Corinthian context.